dougbtv/sectivum/README.md

 **Try It Out!**

-You can give it a try @ http://sectivum.io/
+You can give it a try @ https://sectivum.io/

 Just hit the "compile" tab, and you'll have options to compile from there, without having to install the whole application.

+As of this update, it's PoC-4 compatible.

 ----